briandconnelly/nicheconstruct/paper/02_introduction.md

 Importantly, organisms do more than passively experience changing environments.
 Through their activities, their interactions with others, and even their deaths, organisms continually modify their environment.
 This *niche construction* process can produce evolutionary feedback loops in which environmental modification alters selection, which, in turn, alters the distribution of types and their corresponding influence on the environment [@odling2003niche].
-The nature of this feedback can have dramatic evolutionary consequences.
+This feedback can have dramatic evolutionary consequences.
 One critical distinction is whether the constructing type is favored in the environment that it constructs.
 Under *positive niche construction*, selection favors the constructor, and evolution stagnates as this type fixes.
 Whereas under *negative niche construction*, selection favors a type other than the constructor, which creates an opportunity for novel adaptation.